-Prior to joining Mintz, Stephen was an associate in the Business Practice Group of a national law firm, where he worked on transactional and general corporate matters and served as outside general counsel to a Community Development Financial Institution.
-Earlier, he practiced at two Southern California law firms, focusing primarily on transactions and related matters.
+Prior to joining Mintz, Stephen was an associate in the Business Practice Group of a national law firm, where he advised clients on transactional and general corporate matters, including strategic acquisitions, equity and debt financings, and other corporate transactions.
+He also served as outside general counsel to a Community Development Financial Institution.
+Earlier, he practiced at two Southern California law firms, focusing on corporate and transactional matters.

-While attending law school, Stephen had internships with the Securities and Exchange Commission, the Department of Homeland Security, and the San Diego County District Attorney's Office.
-In law school, he served as the articles and comments editor for the University of Miami International and Comparative Law Review.
-Stephen also received the Dean's Certificate of Achievement Award for his work in the International Business Crimes course.
+While attending law school, Stephen interned with the Securities and Exchange Commission, the Department of Homeland Security, and the San Diego County District Attorney's Office.
+He served as articles and comments editor for the University of Miami International and Comparative Law Review and received the Dean's Certificate of Achievement Award for his work in the International Business Crimes course.

 viewpoints